 Obviously the main outstanding point is that it’s tidy, but believe me when I say we did a lot of work in the room!
 All the walls were painted, the ceiling was striped and painted, the coving was plastered and painted, plus all the skirting boards and glossing was done.
+Another suggestion if you want a wall to stand out is to place murals on one wall as an accent.
+Check out Murale Design for great quality murals.
 Though sadly it didn’t stay that tidy for long, its now one of my favourite rooms in the house – especially as all my Disney love splurges out there!

 When I moved in with Chris, the kitchen left a lot to be desired.
 There was one side of the room which has a tiny sink, one cupboard and a set of drawers.
 On the other side of the room were 4 wall cupboards and 4 ground cupboards.